maximelouet/spotly/README.md

 ## How it works

 Once you login to Spotify, we query the Spotify API to retrieve your currently playing track.
-The backend (`api/`) parses several lyrics sites for lyrics and returns the first found to the frontend (`front/`) for display.
+The backend (`api/`) then searches several lyrics sites for the corresponding lyrics and returns the first found to the frontend (`front/`) for display.

 ## Running locally